 Easy Garage Sale DIY Upholstered Wood Bench Plus Garage Sale Tips for Finding Furniture

 I scored on this bench months ago at a garage sale for $5.00.
-I made it over once to go at the foot of my guestroom bed, but since I decided to put up wallpaper in there, I had to change it.
+It was made over once to go at the foot of my guestroom bed, but since I decided to put up wallpaper in there, I had to change it.
 I took the old one apart and simply repainted it and changed the fabric.
 This was another fun trash to treasure that I can do over and over again!

 Here are some quick garage sale hunting tips when looking for furniture: